isomerpages/pmo-nccs/media/speeches/_posts/2017-06-05-speech-by-deputy-prime-minister-teo-chee-hean-at-the-ecosperity-conference-5-june-2017.md

 First, building a sustainable economy.
 Economic growth generates the resources to invest in education, R&D, security, infrastructure and public services.
 With no natural resources, we have had to be resourceful so as to make a living for ourselves.
 Finding ways to create and add value, producing goods and services that are in demand by others, and making careful use of resources, as everything we use has to be imported and paid for.
 This has required integrated and long-term planning to optimise resources such as budget, land, manpower, energy and more recently, carbon emissions, to ensure sustainable growth.

 We made early choices to turn away very pollutive industries.
 We took early action to switch to natural gas, the cleanest form of fossil fuel, for power generation.
-Today, natural gas generates around 95 per cent of our electricity and we are among the 20 most carbon-efficient countries in the world.<sup>[4]</sup> This means that we produce low levels of carbon emissions for every dollar of GDP generated.
+Today, natural gas generates around 95 per cent of our electricity and we are among the 20 most carbon-efficient countries in the world.<a href="#4"><sup>[4]</sup></a> This means that we produce low levels of carbon emissions for every dollar of GDP generated.

 We will intensify our efforts, as we work towards achieving our commitment under the Paris Agreement.
 We will reduce emissions intensity by 36 per cent from 2005 levels by 2030, and to stabilise emissions with the aim of peaking by then.
 We plan to introduce a carbon tax from 2019 so that those who emit the most carbon emissions will bear the cost to our environment and be encouraged to reduce their emissions.
 There is also much potential for our industries to save costs as we raise energy efficiency.
 The carbon tax will also help to align the costs and benefits of reducing emissions.
-We are also scaling up deployment for solar, aggregating demand<sup>[5]</sup> across our agencies and testing floating solar photovoltaics on our reservoirs.
+We are also scaling up deployment for solar, aggregating demand<a href="#5"><sup>[5]</sup></a> across our agencies and testing floating solar photovoltaics on our reservoirs.

 These plans can help us to move towards a low-carbon society, and also be a Living Laboratory for businesses, agencies and research institutes to develop new products and services for the global economy.
-According to the “Better Business, Better World” Asia report launched earlier today, opportunities in sustainability could contribute US$ 12 trillion to global GDP and 380 million new jobs by 2030<sup>[6]</sup>.
+According to the “Better Business, Better World” Asia report launched earlier today, opportunities in sustainability could contribute US$ 12 trillion to global GDP and 380 million new jobs by 2030<a href="#6"><sup>[6]</sup></a>.
 I encourage our businesses to seize these opportunities, and develop low-carbon solutions for Singapore and the region.

 **Sustainable Living Environment**